azurecitadel/azurecitadel/content/arc/servers/150-manage.md

 1. Report on the current update compliance state for all Azure Arc virtual machines
 1. Show the inventory and update history
     * software and services on Windows
-    * software and linux daemons , Windows Services and Linux Daemons display in the inventory
+    * Windows Services and Linux Daemons display in the inventory
-    * show the change in installed software
+    * show a change in installed software
 1. Show update compliance with an Azure Monitor Workbook

 ## Resources